 One way to know that you’re nervous is that you’re constantly fidgeting about.
 This is especially common for people who are being interviewed for the first time.
 You want to maintain your composure before the Job Interview starts.
 A lot of people who are interviewed for the first time often perceive it as a high intensity situation.

 In actuality, all you’re doing is having a conversation about yourself while going over why you’re the best candidate for the job.
 It’s not as stressful as you may think.
 Realizing this can help you stay calm and still during the process.
 You also need to remember that the interviewer was also someone in your exact position at one point in time.
 Everyone goes through the process of being interviewed.

 There are many ways you can relax with one of the most common being deep breathing.
 Deep breathing is something that’s used in various forms of meditation.
 It’s meant to help you de-stress and relax.
 You may be wondering how deep breathing can help you remain calm.
 It sends a signal to your brain, which in turn, causes it to release endorphins.
 Endorphins are one of the many hormones that our bodies produce and they’re often referred to as the feel-good hormone.

 Do a Mock Interview

 You know how actors rehearse their lines before performing on the camera?
 You can rehearse what you’re going to say in your Job Interview.
 Furthermore, doing a mock interview can give you an overall feel of what you can expect in the actual thing.
 You can get a family member or close friend to help you through your pre-interview jitters.
 It’s also possible for you to do it solo by talking to yourself in a mirror.
 Pretend to answer potential questions the interviewer may ask you.
-If you feel like you messed up or don’t like the way you phrased something, you can simply try again.
+You can have a look at the typical interview questions that the interviewers ask and you can prepare accordingly

 Prepare in Advance